House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Wood categories

-Hardwoods are typically used for making furniture, boat building, construction, flooring, and musical instruments.
+Hardwoods are typically used for furniture, boat building, construction, flooring, and musical instruments.
 They have excellent quality and are praised for their strength and looks.
-The most commonly used hardwoods are Oak, Walnut, Cherry, and Maple, although there are other great hardwood species.
+The most commonly used hardwoods are Oak, Walnut, Cherry, and Maple, but other hardwood species are also used.

 Hardwoods